-The Yarra Valley is Victoria's oldest wine region, dating back to 1838, and has garnered a global reputation for its Chardonnay and Pinot Noir.
+The Yarra Valley is Victoria's oldest wine region, dating back to 1838, and has garnered a global reputation for its chardonnay and pinot noir.
 Visit the French-style cellar door at Dominique Portet Winery, which specialises in sparkling wine and has received rave reviews for its Fontaine Rosé.
 Experience a behind-the-scenes vineyard and winery tour at De Bortoli or enjoy a private wine tasting with cheese plates at Yering Station.
 The Yarra Valley is also known for its local breweries and artisan cider producers.
-Drop into Innocent Bystander, located in the former White Rabbit Brewery site in Healesville, or join a free tour of the Buckley's Brewery, also in Healesville.
-For a unique view of the valley, take to the skies on a hot air balloon ride.
-The one hour flight departs at sunrise, and ascends above rolling hills and corridors of vines.
-Afterwards, guests are served a champagne breakfast at Balgownie Estate.
+Drop into Innocent Bystander, located in the former White Rabbit Brewery site in Healesville, or try a range of standard and special brews at Watts River Brewing, also in Healesville.

 Sample local flavours